curiocunngios/CTF/journal1.md

 # chronic symptoms
 below are symptoms I have had chronically which I might not have brought up in our first meeting
 - always cannot maintain focus for long.
-- daytime consistently jumping between being super tired and overly energized not happily energized, more like stressed-induced, cannot focus and think properly, which also feel like shit (actually I have been like this more or less everyday throughout the last few years)
+- **daytime** consistently jumping between being super tired and overly energized not happily energized, more like stressed-induced, cannot focus and think properly, which also feel like shit (actually I have been like this more or less everyday throughout the last few years)
-- always feel stress and heart palpitations starts out of nowhere for being static, whenever I move something.
+- **alway**s feel stress and heart palpitations starts out of nowhere for being static, whenever I move something.
 For example, going for a walk, shaking my legs, intensively typical, gaming or moving my fingers, I feel calm.
 This heavily disturbs my studying